 As he did before, he opened with Haydn, his Sonata in B Minor, Hob.
 XVI:32.
 Also as he did before, he started out with too much sound for the ever elegant Haydn.
 However, that moderated as he got into the piece.
 The second movement, which is not really slow (just contrasting) was played with simplicity and was impressive in its plainess.
 McDonald didn’t overplay the contrasting middle section, so the entire movement was kept in proportion.
 The last movement, with its characteristic repeated notes, was as clean as a showroom car and purred like a finely tuned engine.
 It was fast, but never rushed, and he let the phrases relax as they came to rest.

 All this was well and good, but McDonald was at his best in the Liszt sonata.
 This is a piece that many of us have to endure.
 It is usually played with bang-bang ham-handed overzealousness trying to make as much sound as possible (as if that is laudable).
 The melodic parts usually become saccharine indulgences.
 McDonald turned it into a great piece of music right before our eyes, like a magician making a dove out of a handkerchief.

 I do have one quibble, however.
-The big climax chord near the end is meant to be hit and released quickly, McDonald let it ring.
+The big climax chord near the end is meant to be hit and released quickly.
 Perhaps this is a performance transition of which I am unaware, but I think the drama of hitting the chord as a “stinger” is more effective.
 He paced the end, which fades away rather than ends, so well that the audience had a clear understanding of when it actually ends (which usually doesn’t happen).